bootdotdev/blog/content/golang/bitbanged-spi-in-go-an-explanation.md

 ![Master Slave SPI](/img/800/1_5WD0gV6autEIzv8GMkc5gQ.png)

 SPI stands for serial peripheral interface.
-I don’t want to get too far off track, but basically it is just a protocol for a master (your program) to communicate with the hardware (like a thermometer or analog to digital converter).
-If you want to learn more check out the link in the picture’s caption.
+I don't want to get too far off track, but basically it is just a protocol for a master (your program) to communicate with the hardware (like a thermometer or analog to digital converter).
+If you want to learn more check out the link in the picture's caption.

 [SPI Protocol Details](http://www.circuitbasics.com/basics-of-the-spi-communication-protocol/)